November 21, 2017

 "The induction into Phi Beta Kappa, especially in the fall semester, is an incredible academic honor,” Smeltzer said.
 “Only 10 percent of students are selected to join the nation's oldest honor society and they are among most driven and hardworking students.
 It is an honor that will advance them in their future endeavors in both the academic and professional spheres."

-Thirteen students from Carnegie Mellon were inducted at a ceremony on Nov.
-14. Among the inductees were Mellon College of Science students Joshua Brakensiek (Mathematical Sciences), Christina Cabana (Chemistry), Andrew Dates (Chemistry) and Erin Sipple (Neuroscience).
+Fourteen students from Carnegie Mellon were inducted at a ceremony on Nov.
+14. Among the inductees were Mellon College of Science students Joshua Brakensiek (Mathematical Sciences), Christina Cabana (Chemistry), Andrew Dates (Chemistry), Valerie Senavsky (chemistry and music performance) and Erin Sipple (Neuroscience).